UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/README.md

 - ROS Noetic or later for simulation environments
 - BaSyx Middleware for implementing the AAS
 - A virtualization platform (e.g., VirtualBox) for the provided virtual machine

+Alternatively, you can use the provided Docker containers for a quick start.